Analysis | It’s important to ask why 2020 polls were off. It’s more important to ask what will happen next.

 On average, state polls in 2020 predicted margins that probably will end up being a bit under five points more favorable to Biden than the actual result, as of writing.
 That probably will shift as state results are finalized.
 The national margin probably will also shift further, given how many outstanding ballots there are in large blue states such as California and New York.
 (We explain the math at the end of the article.)
 But most state polls overstated Biden’s position (45 of them, as of writing), a bigger imbalance than in 2016 (when 38 overstated Democratic nominee Hillary Clinton’s) or 2012 (when 35 overstated Republican nominee Mitt Romney’s position).

-The Post’s polls with ABC News were among those which at times overstated Biden’s state-level support, including in our last poll in Wisconsin.
+The Washington Post’s polls with ABC News were among those that at times overstated Biden’s state-level support, including in our last poll in Wisconsin.
 Polls in Pennsylvania and Michigan did so to a lesser degree, while our polls in Florida, North Carolina and Virginia (with George Mason University’s Schar School) were quite accurate.

 Three other points are worth making here.